 The use of generalized Riesz regression allows us to naturally incorporate unlabeled covariates into the estimation of the Riesz representer.
 This is because, in \eqref{eq:bdobj}, we can approximate $\bbE\sqb{\Bigp{\partial f\p{\alpha\p{1, 1, X}} - \partial f\p{\alpha\p{1, 0, X}}}}$ using unlabeled covariates, whereas $\bbE\sqb{\partial f\p{\alpha\p{O, \widetilde{D}, X}}\alpha\p{O, \widetilde{D}, X}-f\p{\alpha\p{O, \widetilde{D}, X}}}$ requires labeled data.
 That is,

 where the second term can be evaluated using both labeled and unlabeled data.
+This is the point at which the semi-supervised structure enters the Riesz representer estimation problem.
 Note that unlabeled covariates can be utilized even when $g_0$ is estimated via maximum likelihood.
-However, the generalized Riesz regression approach is arguably more appropriate in an end-to-end formulation.
+However, the generalized Riesz regression approach is arguably more appropriate in an end-to-end formulation because it directly targets the representer that appears in the Neyman orthogonal score.
 Also see \citet{Kawakita2013semisupervisedlearning}.

 Let $\calA$ denote the model class for $\alpha_0$.
 If we set $f(\alpha) = (\alpha - 1)^2$, then